-Chowbiny P. Ramasesh obtained Master's Degree in Philosophy from the University of Mysore in 1976 with specialization in Vedanta Philosophy.
-Also obtained Master's Degree (1978) and Doctorate Degree (1989) in Library and Information Science from the University of Mysore.
-Recipient of Dr. S.R.
+Chowbiny P. Ramasesh obtained his Master's Degree in Philosophy from the $P{age} \mid 21$ University of Mysore in 1976 with specialization in Vedanta Philosophy.
+He also obtained a Master's Degree (1978) and Doctorate Degree (1989) in Library and Information Science from the University of Mysore.
+Ramasesh is the recipient of Dr. S.R.
 Ranganathan Memorial Gold Medal for securing first rank in the Master's Degree.
-Served as professional librarian for three decades and responsible for organization of several extension programmes.
+He served as professional librarian for three decades and is responsible for the organization of several extension programmes.
 Worked as the Deputy Director of Centre for Information Science and Technology (CIST), Mysore and coordinated for the implementation of Quality Procedures under ISO 9001 Standards of Quality Management System.
 Compiled Quality Manual, delivered special lectures and served as Quality Auditor/ Performance Auditor at CIST.
-Presently serving as Deputy Librarian at the University Graduate Library, University of Mysore and supervising research programmes in the field of 1) Grey Literature and 2) Online Journals.
-Email : cpramasesh@gmail.com
+Presently serving as University Librarian of the University of Mysore and supervising research programmes in the field of 1) Grey Literature 2) Institutional Repositories of Heritage Collection and 3) Use Pattern of Online Journals.
+Email: cpramasesh@gmail.com